 About architect

-Segene Park, born in Seoul, Korea in 1973, is a distinguished architect and urban planner with a rich and diverse professional journey.
-In 1990, he embarked on his educational journey in the United States, initially at Lake Forest Academy before transferring to Mather High School in Chicago.
+Segene Park, AIA, born in Seoul, Korea in 1973, is a distinguished architect and urban planner with a rich and diverse professional journey that spans the United States, Korea, and Japan.

 “Architecture and Urban Planning mean many things to different people”Segene Park, AIA